-A number of concessions for Northern Ireland have been made including payment of Housing Benefit directly to landlords and fortnightly payments rather than monthly payments as seen in England, Scotland and Wales.
+In Northern Ireland the payment of Housing Costs will be directly to landlords and fortnightly payments rather than monthly payments as seen in England, Scotland and Wales.

-A pilot introduction of Universal Credit is planned to commence in September 2017 with full implementation commencing in July 2018.
+The introduction of Universal Credit is planned to commence in September 2017.

 New claims for Universal Credit, Housing Benefit and Rate Relief will be made online, and all subsequent contact regarding the claim will be conducted online.